 He holds a Bachelor's degree from University of Michigan (Low Brass/Trombone Performance/Music Education), a Master's degree University of Texas-Austin (Wind Conducting) and has done additional study in instrumental conducting at the University of Colorado, Boulder.

-Dr. Scott Wright currently holds the position of Assistant Professor of Clarinet at the University of Kentucky.
-Prior to his appointment at UK in 2002, he served as the Professor of Clarinet and Assistant Director of Bands at the University of Wisconsin-Green Bay, and he taught music for the public schools of Longview, Washington from 1987-97.
+Dr. Scott Wright currently holds the position of Associate Professor of Clarinet at the University of Kentucky.
+Prior to his appointment at UK in 2002, he served as the Professor of Clarinet and Assistant Director of Bands at UW-Green Bay, and he taught music for the public schools of Longview, Washington from 1987-97.